JumesP/JumesP/README.md

 Dispite all of this, currently on a break from coding to complete assignments!

 At Uni im currently learning:
-  - Java, JavaFx, Object Orientated Programming
+  - Java, JavaFx, FXML, Object Orientated Programming and SQL using JDBC and SQLITE

 Thank you for reading